hooriya067/DevMainSoft-CW2024/src/README.md

 ### <u>LevelView.java and LevelViewLevelTwo.java</u>

 The `LevelView` and `LevelViewLevelTwo` classes were significantly refactored and replaced by the `LevelViewParent` and its specialized subclasses.
+`LevelView` was renamed to `LevelViewParent` to maintain uniformity among Super classes.
 1. **Introduction of LevelViewParent**
     - **Before:**
         - `LevelView` contained all UI-related logic, including heart displays, win/loss screens, and shield mechanics.